Noxalion/TFA-Just_PlayInn/README.md

 ## Commands

-- `gulp watch` : build on files changes, launch a dev server with browsersync.
+- `npx mix watch` : build on files changes, launch a dev server with browsersync.
-- `npm run build` : build for production
+- `npm run build` : clean, lint and build the project.
 - `npm run clean` : clean the `dist` folder.

+## Warning

+Not intended to be used in production since minification as been disabled.
+For school project purpose only.